 Importantly for the purposes of this paper, the principle of territorial extension is also at work in the regulation of public procurement and, in particular, procurement regulations concerned with the transparency and the sustainability of GSCs.
 The decision to procure from a specific economic actor, which is the granting of a domestic economic benefit in the form of a public contract, is a territorial act.
 However, in making the decision, the procuring government agency takes into account the human rights and labour conditions of the supplying companies located abroad.
 The procurer is thus required to look outside the boundaries of territorial jurisdiction and take into consideration circumstances abroad at the firm level in a third country or along the production chain globally.
-The practice of territorial extension within sustainable public procurement regulations has the potential to induce change or shape the operation of the contractors and subcontractors providing services outside the jurisdiction of the procuring government's authority.
-As explored above, those territorial extensions, such as the system employed by Switzerland, frequently require that both contractors and subcontractors respect the ILO core Conventions and, in particular, the prohibition of child labour.
+The practice of territorial extension within sustainable public procurement regulations has the potential to induce change or shape the operation of the contractors and subcontractors providing services outside the jurisdiction of the system employed by Switzerland, frequently require that both contractors and subcontractors respect the ILO core Conventions and, in particular, the prohibition of child labour.